dart-lang/pub/doc/repository-spec-v2.md

 `archive_url` is requested.
 Example: if `https://pub.example.com/path` returns an `archive_url = 'https://pub.example.com/path/...'` then the request for
 `https://pub.example.com/path/...` will include `Authorization` header.
-This would however, not be case if the same server returned `archive_url = 'https://pub.example.com/blob/...'`.
+This would however, not be the case if the same server returned `archive_url = 'https://pub.example.com/blob/...'`.